astronomicalRedwoods27/hollow_cathode_vis/README.md

 Hello there, and welcome to the repository for the NASA Psyche Copper Class Team 06a: Hollow Cathode Visualization!

-This project was developed by Travis Andring, Jacob Blackstone, Patrick Chu, Caleb Jaramillo, Andrew Lies, and Jacob Lyons for Cassie Bowman and Dr. Jason Frieman
+This project was developed by Travis Andring, Jacob Blackstone, Patrick Chu, Caleb Jaramillo, Andrew Lies, and Jacob Lyons for Cassie Bowman and Dr. Jason Frieman.

 The site is comprised as follows: